yavormilchev/my-places/docs/project-plan.md

 Each step ships something that works.
 That matters more than it sounds.

-1. **Parse Takeout "Saved" CSVs into Postgres**, resolving each place's coordinates and category through the swappable resolver (§2), backed by Places API.
-CLI script or one endpoint.
-No auth, no frontend.
-Get the data model right — including caching resolved places so re-imports never re-resolve one already looked up.
+1. **✅ Parse Takeout "Saved" CSVs into Postgres**, resolving each place's coordinates and category through the swappable resolver (§2), backed by Places API.
+Built as a CLI script (`npm run import`).
+Re-imports fully reconcile the table against the current export — upserts everything present, and deletes rows for places no longer in it — not just insert-and-forget.
 2. **Radius + category filtering as a query API.** `GET /places?lat=&lng=&radius=&category=`
 3. **React frontend with a map.** Now you have something to look at — Maps Static API's `markers` parameter draws a plain map image with pins for a list of lat/lngs, no JS map SDK needed for a first pass.
 Docs: